 Unlike analogue channels, it is not possible to configure VoIP recording channels individually.
-Instead the configuration captures the configuration of VoIP packet collector which is an integral part of every Total Recall VR.
+Instead the configuration captures the configuration of VoIP packet collector and the UDP port service which are an integral part of every Total Recall VR.

 VoIP recording channels are virtual (ephemeral) channels.
-They are allocated dynamically to SIP sessions and/or H.323 calls on first-come, first-served basis.
+They are allocated dynamically to SIP sessions, H.323 calls and RTP streams on first-come, first-served basis.